 There is already a wealth of resources available to issuers in the form of reporting from other leading issuers such as development banks.

-In particular, for issuers aiming to provide impact reporting, ten international financial institutions including the World Bank, EIB, IFC and KfW have been working towards a harmonized framework for impact reporting providing guidance for better impact reporting7.
+impact reporting, ten international financial institutions including the World Bank, EIB, IFC and KfW have been working towards a harmonized framework for impact reporting providing guidance for better impact reporting7.